pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

 join the Global South discussion.
 So many of the tools we were studying were designed for the research culture and infrastructure of the Global North and just [did not connect with many of the people][april's blog post] that we brought from around the world.
-Even though this exercise did not work out as planned, I think this was an important negative result to obtain.
+Even so, I did not expect the participants to react this way, and I think this was an important negative result to obtain.

 # The process is the product